NGFN-PLUS

 Homepage: http://www.dkfz.de

-The aim of the Integrated Genome Research Project (IG) Prostate Cancer is to utilize the high-throughput technologies that were established within the NGFN towards an improved clinical management of prostate cancer.
-In order to create the critical mass and synergies required to achieve substantial improvements in this field, we have joined the forces of internationally renowned partners in molecular genome analysis, urology, and pathology.
+The aim of the Integrated Genome Research Project (IG) Prostate Cancer was to utilize the high-throughput technologies that were established within the NGFN towards an improved clinical management of prostate cancer.
+In order to create the critical mass and synergies required to achieve substantial improvements in this field, we joined the forces of internationally renowned partners in molecular genome analysis, urology, and pathology.

 Subprojects: